AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 [^executionEnvironment]: damn, need to write another article.
 [^EGIAppDB]: Taken from the EGI Application Database
 [^CGPGrey]: This phrase is taken from a great video by [CGPGrey](http://www.cgpgrey.com/) - ["Humans need not apply"](http://www.cgpgrey.com/blog/humans-need-not-apply), describing the advent of mass automation and the effects on society.
+[^CVMFSTR]: CERNVM Filesystem Technical Report (2.1.5) - http://cernvm.cern.ch/portal/sites/cernvm.cern.ch/files/cvmfstech-2.1-5.pdf
+[^Robots]: Here we refer to *robots* as semi-autonomous software agents which perform predefined tasks.
+They are not physical manifestations of our future overlords, we leave that for the more daring of us out there.
+[^WIP-workflow]: This is still a work in progress to determine the optimal workflow for users.
+[^YAMLvsDSL]: We are still trying to determine whether using YAML or a domain-specific language would be best.
+In the end, the most pragmatic approach will be followed.
+This is currently being done by specifying dependencies by hand in a module file.
+[^SupporteTargets]: These are currently two different operating systems - CentOS 6 and Ubuntu Linux 14.04.
+These are defined as the build slaves of the Jenkins instance.
+[^VAPOR]: Recently, EGI has made available the [VAPOR](http://operations-portal.egi.eu/vapor) tool, which has filled this information void to a certain extent.